Help File: Mark Descriptions

 other special application

 Rarely used.
-Explain the application in notes.
+Explain the

 We highlight just a few common uses, to aid in organization and search.